exomishra/computer-vision-cas-hslu-2025/README.md

 # Course on Computer Vision (CAS 2025)

 This repository contains content for a two-day course on the landscape of today’s computer vision — from CNNs to diffusion and beyond.
-This course was delivered as part of the Certificate of Advanced Studies (CAS) program at the Lucerne University of Applied Sciences (Hochschule Luzern HSLU) on 14–15 November 2025.
+This course was delivered as part of the Certificate of Advanced Studies (CAS) program at the Lucerne University of Applied Sciences (Hochschule Luzern HSLU) in November 2025.

 This course allows participants to get a hands-on, practical introduction to how machines "see" the world.
 We begin from early concepts of vision to the multimodal vision-language models.
 On this journey, we cover discriminative models (CNN-era) to generative models (diffusion, vision transformer).